Kashubian language: Phonology

 The phonological system of the Kashubian language is similar in many ways to those of other Slavic languages.

-It is famous for Kaszëbienié (Kashubization) and has a large vowel inventory, with 9 oral vowels and 2 nasal vowels.
+The Kashubization of consonants a distinguishing feature of Pomeranian lects.
+Kashubian has a large vowel inventory, with 9 oral vowels and 2 nasal vowels.

 Vowel length

 Friedrich Lorentz argued that northern dialects had contrastive vowel length, but later studies showed that any phonemic length distinctions had disappeared by 1900.
 Any other vowel length is used for expressive purposes or is the result of syllable stress.
 All traces of vowel length can now be seen in vowel alterations.

 Syllable stress

 Kashubian features free placement of stress, and in some cases, mobile stress, and in northern dialects, unstressed syllables can result in vowel reduction.
 An archaic word final stress is preserved in some two-syllable adjectives, adverbs, and regularly in the comparative degree of adverbs, in some infinitives and present and past tense forms, some nouns ending in -ô, in diminutives. ending in -ik/-yk, nouns formed with -c and -k, and some prepositional phrases with pronouns.

 Stress mobility can be observed in nouns, where in the singular the stress is initial, but in the plural it's on the final syllable of the stem, i.e. k'òlano but kòl'anami, and in some verb forms, i.e. k'ùpi vs kùp'ita.
 Some dialects have merged ë with e, making the distinction contrastive.
 Most of this mobility is limited to morphology and stress has largely stabilized in Kashubian.

 Northern and central dialects show a much more limited mobility, as northern dialects show stabilization on initial stress, and central shows constant distance between the stressed syllable and the initial syllable of the word.
 Proclitics such as prepositions, pronouns, and grammatical particles such as nié may take initial stress.

 Eastern groups place accents on the penultimate syllable.

 The difference between southern and northern dialects dates as far back as the 14th–15th century and is the result of changes to the Proto-Slavic vowel length system.